mik90/rlox/README.md

 ## Interpreter

-Lox interpreter as part of the Crafting Interpreters book whose source code can be found at <https://github.com/munificent/craftinginterpreters>
+Lox tree-walk interpreter as part of the Crafting Interpreters book whose source code can be found at <https://github.com/munificent/craftinginterpreters>

 <https://github.com/rodaine/rlox> was useful as a reference for translating the Java visitor pattern to Rust